Would you like Delta Therapy Dogs to come to your workplace or campus?

 A Paws the Pressure session involves calming cuddles and friendly paw-shakes with Delta Therapy Dogs, as well as chats with our Delta volunteers, who each have wonderful stories to share about their volunteer journey and the joy their Delta Therapy Dog brings to the community.

 Paws the Pressure sessions can be tailored to coincide with:

 Team-building sessions or a relaxed morning tea;

-In addition to meeting a friendly Delta Therapy Dog, proceeds from Paws the Pressure sessions help us to continue our mission of helping animals bring joy through our Therapy Dog Program in hospitals, aged care facilities, mental health facilities, palliative care, disability services, correctional facilities and schools.
+In addition to meeting a friendly Delta therapy dog, proceeds from Paws the Pressure sessions help us to continue to deliver on our purpose of helping animals bring joy through our Therapy Dogs Program in hospitals, aged care facilities, mental health facilities, palliative care, and disability services.

 In-person sessions can be booked:

-as a package of four or more sessions for a particular season such as Mental Health Month;
+as a package of four or more sessions;

 as a yearly contract with one session per month.

 Program cost: The cost for a 90-minute one-off Paws the Pressure session is $1,087+GST.
 Discounts are available when booking multiple sessions and for not-for-profit organisations as our way of giving back to the community.
 On submitting a booking request, we will provide you with an updated quote.